sabof/es-lib/README.md

 * es-c-expand-region

 ```
 A simple version of expand-region for c-like languages.
-Marks the symbol on
-first call, then marks the statement.
+Marks the symbol on first call, then marks the statement.
 ```

 * es-comment-dwim
 * es-decrease-number-at-point

 ```
-See documentation for es-increase-number-at-point.
+See documentation for `es-increase-number-at-point'.
 ```

 * es-delete-duplicate-lines